 No BES requirements + cross-platform support = Huge Potential

 Skeptics who claim that the audience for enterprise services like BBM Meetings is limited to existing BlackBerry customers due to the need for a BES should go back and do their research.
 Enterprise customers can get BBM Meetings up and running without the need for a BES whatsoever.
 Since BBM Meetings supports iPhone and Android devices and no BES is required, the addressable market extends far beyond the existing BlackBerry customer base.
-The same is true of other new enterprise services like WorkLife by BlackBerry and Enterprise Identity by BlackBerry.
+The same is true of other new enterprise services like Enterprise Identity by BlackBerry.